Skip to Content

 A sign of conditional love from a parent is that you are a perfectionist.
 When your parents’ expectations are high, almost unreasonable, and you realize this from an early age, you begin to pick up habits that will keep the love flowing.

-So you work hard at school and try to be the best to prove to your parents that you are worthy of their love.
+So you work hard at school, get good grades, and try to be the best to prove to your parents that you are worthy of their love.
 Sure, you work hard for yourself too, but if you are a perfectionist or over-achiever, look deep down and see if your work ethic really stems from parents who you felt would withhold their love if you failed.

 #13: You wonder if they talk about you negatively with others